latte-central/latte-tutorial/src/latte_tutorial/ch02_first_steps.clj.md

 we simply have to create a namespace source file with the `.clj` extension and start coding.

-We will proceed to the file `src.latte_tutorial.ch02_game_rules.clj` corresponding to the namespace `latte-tutorial.ch02-game-rules` in which we'll start coding mathematics.
+We will proceed to the file `src/latte_tutorial/ch03_game_rules.clj` corresponding to the namespace `latte-tutorial.ch03-game-rules` in which we'll start coding mathematics.

-Please proceed ...
+Let's proceed ...